Thursday, February 16, 2006

 You might have heard my moving speech about security in modern Britiain prior to the ID cards vote on Monday.
 In the modern world of the 21st century it is vital that the UK be as secure as possible from the scourge of terrorism that so continually threatens our freedoms and way of life.
 The risk of terrorism and extremism is with us constantly and one of the biggest threats to our security and world instability is the rejection of globalisation.
 A team of European and City of London bankers, industrialists, venture capitalists and notable philanthropists who have contributed so much to the UK and who so kindly gave their time to advise on my speech have asked me personally that we work together to secure the vital interests of Britain and tackle the unique challenges of the modern world we find ourselves in.

-securing our identities, transactions and lives on a government database, assisting our allies in tracking down extremists across the world and working with our friends for the liberation of rogue states such as Afghanistan, Iraq, Iran, Syria and others that threaten our world order and Israel with weapons of mass destruction, unacceptable cartoons and threats to destabilize the international oil market.
+We must defend our freedoms by starting to move Britain to a cashless society free from fraud and the hassles of a paper currency, securing our identities, transactions and lives on a government database, assisting our allies in tracking down extremists across the world and working with our friends for the liberation of rogue states such as Afghanistan, Iraq, Iran, Syria and others that threaten our world order and Israel with weapons of mass destruction, unacceptable cartoons and threats to destabilize the international oil market.
 Additionally we must redefine what we mean by torture in the 21st century, so that our security services have the neccessary intelligence gathering techniques to ensure the protection of our rights.

 At home, we agreed, it's vital that the ID register keep safe as much information as possible about our citizens so that our diligent security forces that serve our country so professionally to stop terrorism, may be alerted immediately to any extremist potential to society.
 I believe this is a fair balance and it's right and proper we listen to the settled will of the British people who accept the notion that privacy is an outdated concept for the modern age we find ourselves in, and we must move towards to a more open and centralised form of governance where all of our transactions and lifestyle choices are protected on a government database.
 Soon the ID database will store our internet surfing and medical records as well as bank details to provide our police and intelligence services with the vital tools they need to fight modern crime and terrorism.
 And it's right that we share our ID database with our European intelligence allies.